-The table below sets forth the name and address of each selling securityholder, the number of shares of common stock beneficially owned by each selling securityholder as of September 22, 1999, the number of shares that each selling securityholder may offer, and the number of shares of common stock beneficially owned by each selling securityholder upon completion of this offering, assuming all of the shares offered are sold.
-None of the selling securityholders has, or within the past three years has had, any position, office or other material relationship with us or any of our predecessors or affiliates.
+The table below sets forth the name and address of each selling securityholder, the number of shares of common stock beneficially owned by each securityholder as of September 22, 1999, the number of shares that each selling securityholder may offer, and the number of shares of common stock beneficially owned by each selling securityhoder upon completion of this offering, assuming all of the shares offered are sold.
+None of the selling securityholder has, or within the past three years has had, any position, office or other material relationship with us or any of our predecessors or affiliates.

-The number of shares listed below as beneficially owned before the offering by each selling securityholder owning series C and series D preferred stock has been computed, without giving effect to the terms of the series C and series D preferred stock, which provide that the number of shares that the selling securityholders may acquire upon conversion may not exceed that number which would render a selling securityholder the beneficial owner of more than five percent of the then issued and outstanding shares of common stock, or result in the issuance of more than an aggregate of 1,503,255 shares upon conversion of the Series C preferred stock or more than an aggregate of 1,706,814 shares upon conversion of the series D preferred stock, on the date that series of preferred stock was issued.
+The number of shares listed below as beneficially owned before the offering by each selling securityholder owning series E preferred stock has been computed, without giving effect to the terms of the certificate of designations for the series E preferred stock, which provides that the number of shares that the selling securityholders may acquire upon conversion may not exceed that number which would render a selling securityholder the beneficial owner of more than five percent of the then issued and outstanding shares of common stock, or result in the issuance of more than an aggregate of 1,765,727 shares upon conversion of the series E preferred stock, on the date that series of preferred stock was issued.